Arnold Lockshin

 Arnold Lockshin (born February 3, 1939) is an American-born Russian scientist.
 After he was dismissed from a position as a cancer researcher in Houston, Texas, he and his family received political asylum and citizenship in the Soviet Union.
+The film director Michael Lockshin is his son.

 Early life

 Lockshin was born in San Francisco.
+His ancestors on his father's side were Soviet Jews who fled to escape antisemitic persecution.
 He attended high school in Richmond, California, and graduated in 1956.
 He attended the University of California, Berkeley and earned an undergraduate degree in biochemistry.
 He completed a doctorate in biochemistry at the University of Wisconsin.

 Early career

 Lockshin performed cancer research at the USC School of Medicine between 1977 and 1980.
 From 1980 to 1986, Lockshin worked at the Stehlin Foundation, a cancer research facility associated with St. Joseph Hospital in Houston.
 He was terminated from that position.

 Leadership at the Stehlin Foundation said that he was fired because of his deteriorating work performance.
 Lockshin said that the Federal Bureau of Investigation was involved in his firing and that he and his family had been the targets of death threats and other forms of harassment.
 Lockshin said that he and his wife had long supported socialism and that he had previously been a Communist Party USA organizer.
 Dorothy Healey described his Party role as a district organizer, calling him "a rigid dogmatist".
 He said that the government harassment was brought on by his political beliefs.